NWA-3160 - Wireless Access Point ZYXEL - Free user manual and instructions

 2 Increase the separation between the equipment and the receiver.

 3 Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
-4 Consult the dealer or an experienced radio/TV technician for help.

 Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
-This Class B digital apparatus complies with Canadian ICES-003.Cet appareil numérique de la classe B est conforme à la norme NMB-003 du Canada.
+This Class B digital apparatus complies with Canadian ICES-003.Cet appeareil numérique de la classe B est conforme à la norme NMB-003 du Canada.

 Viewing Certifications

-1 Go to htip:/www.zyxel.com.
-2 Select your product on the ZyXEL home page to go to that products page.
-3 Select the certification you wish to view from this page
+2 Select your product on the ZyXEL home page to go to that product's page.

 ZyXEL Limited Warranty